baptisteArno/baptistearno.com/posts/build-for-one-scale-for-many.md

 ## 2. Marketing

 1. Reach out to that client you focused on and show them your work.
-There is a good chance they will be impressed because that’s not a shitty mass email thing you send them.
+There is a good chance she will be impressed because that’s not a generic mass email thing you send her.
 It’s 100% tailor made, you really considered their challenges.
 3. Use this experience as a case studies on your docs or website.
 4. Announce new features created during that experiment on your social media.
 5. Go back to product development.